 “We would love to hire more diversity, but candidates from underrepresented groups just don’t apply for our jobs.”
 Sound familiar?
 Building a diverse workforce can seem like an insurmountable challenge when your pipeline for employment openings lacks a broad range of candidates.
 In this seminar, Dr. J will cover a variety of practical pipeline development strategies that will help your business successfully increase the breadth, depth, and diversity of its pool of qualified job applicants and leverage the benefits of doing so.

-Creating Consumer Excitement with Food Pairing Suggestions - $$
+Creating Consumer Excitement with Food Pairing Suggestions - $$ SOLD OUT

 We all know the “Four C’s” of food pairing, but putting theory into practice can be a little intimidating, especially for members of your tasting room staff that are just beginning their adventure with cider.
 In this session, cider and food pairing expert Jennie Dorsey will walk you through a pairing framework (with tasting samples!) that you can take back to your business, train your staff, and watch your sales grow.

-Introductory Palate Training - $$
+Introductory Palate Training - $$ SOLD OUT

 When learning the art of evaluating a cider it can be helpful to start by familiarizing your palate with individual structural elements.
 In this session, you will experience first hand the flavor and texture differences between several types of acids typically found in cider as well as different sugar levels and types of tannin.
 Give yourself a great foundation from which to take your tasting skills to the next level.

-Southern Cider Apples: A Recipe for Complex Flavor & Changing Climate - $$
+Southern Cider Apples: A Recipe for Complex Flavor & Changing Climate - $$ SOLD OUT

 There is a neglected history of apples that originated or were widely grown in the South for over four hundred years.
 Many of these old southern apples were selected and propagated exclusively or primarily for cidermaking.
 All of them flourished in the South’s warm humid climate.
 Today’s southern cidermakers who use these apples have found that they contribute complex flavor to cider blends, often conferring some of the same flavor characteristics as English bittersweet fruit.
 CiderCon participants will benefit from learning about old southern apple varieties suited for cider and acclimated to the warm growing conditions we all face today.

-Tasting and Terroir of True Crabs Non-Malus Domestica Apples - $$
+Tasting and Terroir of True Crabs Non-Malus Domestica Apples - $$ SOLD OUT

 Malus Domestica is not the only game in town.
 The Malus genus is diverse with apples native to biomes across the world, wild, feral or bred with intention.
 Typically valued more for their flowers than fruit, cider is adapting them into its diverse tool box.
 This talk will look at how these apples perform in a wide range of different growing environments and how they can be used in a wide range of different cider making styles.
 Featured Cider Makers: TBA